rutujads-1/Global-Electronics-Retail-Sales-2016-2021/README.md

 ### Product Performance In United States

+Among the 8 product categories, different categories added different value in terms of the metrics- revenue and order volume.
+Top 3 products in terms of revenue were- Computers, Home Appliances and Cameras and camcorders.

+In terms of order volume the  top 3 products were- computers, cell phones and Music Movies and Audio Books.

+**Top Revenue generating products-**

 Similar to the overall product trend, computers are the most important category in the United States driving a  total revenue of $ 8,015K  with ~5K orders.
 Within computers the desktop sub category drove revenue generating a total of $4M while the accessory parts like printers, scanners and Fax generated the least revenue of $316K.
 Since this is a high performing category driven by desktops, during the peaks in Q4 high selling SKUs can be meaningfully bundled with accessory parts to increase basket value.

 Home Appliances is the second highest revenue generating with the highest AOV, which explains that this is a high priced category where users don’t buy frequently but spend heavy amounts per order.
 This category is driven by Water heaters in terms of revenue while coffee machines and microwaves contribute less.
 To maximise revenue from this category,strategies to increase sales basket value can be devised during the high demand periods.

+Cameras and camcorders is the third highest revenue generating category with a mid range AOV, demonstrating that again this is a high priced niche category which has less total orders but has high per order purchase.
+This category is driven by Camcorders which generate the highest revenue while digital cameras contribute the least.
+Both sub categories have comparable units sold but Camcorders have a high AOV in comparison to digital cameras.
+The difference in performance is due to price points and not a lot due to demand.

+**Top Order Volume generating products-**

+Computers is not only the highest revenue generating but highest selling category in terms of order volume with a total of 15K units sold with desktops being the highest selling sub category.

-Cell phones are the second highest contributor to order counts after computers and drive a good share of revenue.
+Cell phones are the second highest contributor to order volume(~3K orders) after computers and drive a good share of revenue.
 Revenue from this category does depend on order volume since per purchase amount spent is less.
 This category is led by Touch Screen Phones and Smart phones & PDAs which generate comparable revenue.

+Music Movies and Audio Books is the third highest contributor to order volume(~3K orders) but generates low revenue indicating that this is again a volume driven category with low price points.
+This has only one subcategory of Movie DVDs with two brands offering products.
+Since this category does have demand indicated by the order volume, a new brand and product variations can be introduced with different pricing and the performance can then be monitored.

 ### Performance across stores in the United States

-There are a total of **24 stores** in the United States spread across different regions.
+There are a total of **20 stores** in the United States spread across different regions.
 The top 3 stores in terms of revenue are StoreKey 50,54,55.

-Further analysis of store performance revealed that stores with StoreKey **46,52,58 and 60** have shown **no sales in this four year** period and need to be looked into.

 Store with StoreKey **63** has had **no sales through 2020** across all product categories despite sales being generated from all other stores during this period and thus needs to be further investigated.